PeterTheobald/HackerDojoPythonGroup/UV/uv.md

 I am now running.
 ```

-Many more options, like don't use any versions later than a certain date, etc.
+There are many more options, like don't use any versions later than a certain date, etc.
 Test my script with a different version of python:
+`uv run --python 3.6 example.py`
 `uv run --python 3.13 example.py`

 Note: On Windows if your program extension is `.pyw` it will run it as a GUI program without a command window.
 Useful for programs using tkinter, wxwidgets, or QT that open their own graphical windows.